My EMIs take up all my salary. How do I start investing?

 If you have more than one outstanding loan, the least you need to do is pay all the exact EMI amounts every month.
-However, if you have extra money available, there are two pays to pre-pay: pay off the highest interest loan first (Avalanche method) or the lowest balance loan first (debt snowball method).
+However, if you have extra money available, there are two ways to pre-pay: pay off the highest-interest loan first (Avalanche method) or the lowest balance loan first (debt snowball method).
 These methods are discussed in more detail here: Which debt to pay off when you have more than one loan?.

 Here we introduce a metric called EMI to income that will show how healthy the financial condition is for the family.
-If you are paying out more than 30% of income as EMIs, you are at high risk if anything impacts the income.
-You also need to allocate more to the emergency fund to take care of the EMIs in case due to job loss or medical reasons, you or other earning family members cannot work for sometime.
+If you are paying out more than 30% of your income as EMIs, you are at high risk if anything impacts your income.
+You also need to allocate more to the emergency fund to take care of the EMIs in a case due to job loss or medical reasons, you or other earning family members cannot work for some time.

 If you have credit card debt at 30-40% interest rate, instead of paying EMI, pay off the balance by selling other assets like stocks and mutual funds.
 If you do not have other assets, consider a personal loan at lower rates (10-15%) or a loan from family and friends.

 For discretionary purchases, there are two steps to avoid EMIs.

 You can sit down with your family and make a priority list to spend money.
 For example, out of white goods/gadgets, entertainment, travel and shopping, you can choose two which give you the most satisfaction and create a monthly spending budget called the fun budget.
 The others items will have a minimal budget allocated to them.